 It is important that each child comes to school neat and tidy.
-We are proud of our school uniform which reflects the individuality of our school and offers to all children a common form of dress.
+We are proud of our school uniform which reflects the individuality of our school and offers a common form of dress to all children.
 School uniforms should be worn on each school day except on special occasions.
-For P.E. navy tracksuit bottoms, a sky blue t-shirt, a navy sweat shirt and runners should be worn.
+For P.E., navy tracksuit bottoms, a sky blue t-shirt, a navy sweat shirt and runners should be worn.

 In the interest of Health and Safety we request that jewellery is not worn to school.